Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Related work

 \section{Related work}

-Our work distills the capabilities of LLMs into smaller models by leveraging the emergent reasoning capabilities of today's LLMs.
-We draw on recent knowledge distillation research and other methods that learn from both human-generated rationales and LLM-generated rationales.
+Our work distills task-specific knowledge of LLMs into smaller specialist models by leveraging the emergent reasoning capabilities of today's LLMs.
+We draw on knowledge distillation research and methods that learn from both human-generated rationales and LLM-generated rationales.

-\paragraph{Knowledge distillation from large models.} Knowledge distillation has been successfully used to transfer knowledge from larger, more competent teacher models into smaller student models affordable for practical applications~\citep{bucilua2006model,hinton2015distilling,beyer2022knowledge}.
+\paragraph{Knowledge distillation from large models.} Knowledge distillation has been successfully used to transfer knowledge from larger, more competent teacher models into smaller student models affordable for practical applications~\citep{bucilua2006model,hinton2015distilling,beyer2022knowledge,west2021symbolic,fu2023specializing}.
 It supports learning from limited labeled data, since the larger teacher model is often used to generate a training dataset with noisy pseudo labels~\citep{chen2020big,iliopoulos2022weighted,wang2021want,smith2022language,arora2022ask,agrawal2022qameleon}.
 The one limitation that knowledge distillation often faces is its reliance on large amounts of unlabelled data required to create a useful noisy training dataset.
 Although prior work has explored using data augmentation techniques to reduce this hunger for data~\citep{tang2019distilling,liang2020mixkd,srinivas2018knowledge,milli2019model}, we propose an alternative approach: we reduce the need for large unlabeled data by distilling not just labels but also the teacher's rationales.

 \paragraph{Learning with human rationales.} While utilizing LLM-generated rationales is a new exciting area of investigation, using human-generated rationales has a rich history~\citep{hase2021can}.
-For instance, human rationales can be used to regularize model behavior~\citep{ross2017right}; it can be used as additional inputs to guide a model's predictions~\citep{rajani2019explain}; it can be used to improve overall model performance~\citep{zaidan-etal-2007-using,zhang-etal-2016-rationale,camburu2018snli,pruthi2022evaluating}; and human rationales can be used as gold standard labels to make models more interpretable by generating similar rationales~\citep{wiegreffe-etal-2021-measuring,narang2020wt5,eisenstein2022honest}.
+For instance, human rationales can be used to regularize model behavior~\citep{ross2017right}; it can be used as additional inputs to guide a model's predictions~\citep{rajani2019explain}; it can be used to improve overall model performance~\citep{zaidan-etal-2007-using,zhang-etal-2016-rationale,camburu2018snli,hancock2019learning,pruthi2022evaluating}; and human rationales can be used as gold standard labels to make models more interpretable by generating similar rationales~\citep{wiegreffe-etal-2021-measuring,narang2020wt5,eisenstein2022honest}.
 Unfortunately, human rationales are expensive.

 \paragraph{Learning with LLM generated rationales.} Today's LLMs are capable of explaining their predictions by generating high-quality reasoning steps~\citep{wei2022chain,kojima2022large}.
 These reasoning steps have been used to augment input prompts to LLMs, improving their few-shot or zero-shot performance~\citep{wei2022chain,kojima2022large,wang2022self}; reasoning steps have also been used as additional finetuning data ``self-improve'' LLMs~\citep{zelikman2022star,huang2022large}.
 Unfortunately, regardless of how LLMs are improved, their large size limits their utility in most test-time applications.